 Reaction & Thoughts:

 Here is one of those anomalies — a remake that pulverizes the original.
-Director Howard Hawks (The Big Sleep and Rio Bravo) took the 1931 film The Front Page, which was an adaptation of Ben Hecht’s and Charles MacArthur’s stage hit, changed the gender of one of the characters, and created one of best romantic comedies of the 1940s.
+Director Howard Hawks (The Big Sleep and Rio Bravo) took the 1931 film The Front Page, which was an adaptation of Ben Hecht’s and Charles MacArthur’s stage hit, changed the gender of one of the characters, and created one of best romantic comedies of Hollywood’s Golden era.

 The rapid-fire, overlapping dialogue anticipates Robert Altman’s similar style by almost thirty years.
 Characters talk so fast, often interrupting each other, making some of what they say unintelligible.
 I had to replay certain scenes like three times so I could hear what everybody was saying.
 Normally, this kind of thing is the kiss of death — last thing a movie wants to do is confuse the viewer — but I found myself totally bewitched by all that jumbled talk.
 I challenge anyone to find another classic screwball comedy that can equal that.

 Charles Lederer’s script is full of great lines: “The guy who looks like the actor Ralph Bellamy” and “The last man who said that to me was Archie Leach (Cary Grant’s real name!), just a week before he cut his throat.”
 Hawks encouraged spontaneity and ad-libbing so a lot of what you see was improvised.